nirmallab/cspot/README.md

-# gatorpy
+# cspot
- GATOR: A scalable framework for automated processing of highly multiplexed tissue images
+ CELL SPOTTER (CSPOT): A scalable framework for automated processing of highly multiplexed tissue images